The MIDCO Board Of Directors

 President- Martin Jeter

 Martin is a native of the Washington area and has been a resident of Prince William County since 1983.
 He's been involved in community initiatives and volunteer organizations since shortly after arriving in the county.
-He has worked on issues to include the proposed Lego theme park project on the Cherry Hill peninsula and the proposed Disney theme park and large housing project in Haymarket.
-He worked with those who advocated successfully for the formation of the National Wildlife Refuge at the former U. S. Army Harry Diamond Facility located where the Occoquan meets the Potomac.
-In mid-county, prior to forming MIDCO, he was involved with various projects in the Davis Ford Road corridor, including spearheading a movement to defeat a proposed increase in allowed housing density in the mid-county area and opposing the reclassification of Davis Ford Road.
+He has worked on issues including the proposed Lego theme park project on the Cherry Hill peninsula and the proposed Disney theme park and large housing project in Haymarket.
+He was part of the team who advocated successfully for the formation of the National Wildlife Refuge at the former U. S. Army Harry Diamond Facility located near the confluence of the Occoquan and Potomac Rivers.
+Prior to forming MIDCO, he was also involved with various projects in the Davis Ford Road corridor, including initiatives that defeated a proposed increase in allowed housing density in the mid-county area and the reclassification of Davis Ford Road.

-Martin's "day job" since 1978 has involved working for clean air- first testing emissions from motor vehicles under an EPA contract, and for the last ten years overseeing Virginia's vehicle inspection and maintenance program for the Virginia Department of Environmental Quality.
+Martin is retired from a 39-year career in mobile source air quality (vehicle emissions)- first testing motor vehicle emissions under a federal EPA contract for 23 years, and then for 16 years as part of a team overseeing Virginia's vehicle emissions inspection and maintenance program for the Virginia Department of Environmental Quality.
 He resides in the Lake Occoquan Club community in Woodbridge with his wife, Sandy.

 Treasurer- Bonnie Little